pitastrudl/wekanwiki/Security-Disclosure.md

 - Email spoofing, SPF, DMARC & DKIM

 Wekan is Open Source, we welcome all pull requests to fix and improve these.

-## Other guidelines

-Please don't perform research that could impact other users.
-Secondly, please keep the reports short and succinct.
-If we fail to understand the logics of your bug, we will tell you.

-Wekan Team reserves the rights to discontinue the reward program without previous notice at any time.